 An experienced chief risk officer, Pierre had seen the pitfalls at other organizations, and he worked hard to design a risk management approach that was right-sized for his bank’s needs and complexity.
 That strategic approach led to a second-line team that is organized, honed, and efficient – but Pierre isn’t sure that the efficiency always translates to effectiveness.

+The problem: Pierre’s second-line team has taken on all the risk management activities for the business, and the first line barely thinks about risk and compliance.
 The disconnect works both ways.
-Pierre’s team spends all its time on risk management activities, leaving team members unable to think about and engage with the organization’s overall strategy.
+Pierre’s team spends all its time on risk management instead of also engaging with the organization’s overall strategy.
 Even with a relatively smooth relationship between business and risk management teams, the gaps of knowledge, language, and focus between the first and second lines at Pierre’s organization are as wide as ever.

 Stakeholders at the business see this problem, and they want Pierre’s help solving it.
 They’re willing to invest more in risk management, but that’s not the real issue.